sakra/FindMathematica/MANUAL.md

 This function adds Wolfram Language code to an existing target which is run before or after building the target.
 The code will only execute when the target itself is built.
-The Wolfram Language code can be specified as a list of in-line Wolfram Language statements and/or as path to a Wolfram Language script file.
+The Wolfram Language code can be specified as a list of in-line Wolfram Language statements and/or as a path to a Wolfram Language script file.
 Multiple in-line statements are wrapped inside a Wolfram Language `CompoundExpression`.